raydsameshima/Stat/README.md

 hypergeometric
-  :: Int                        -- m = r in the text, the number of red -> Int                        -- l = N of the total population -> Int                        -- k = y of a particular random variable -> HypergeometricDistribution
+  :: Int                        -- m = r in the text, the number of red -> Int                        -- l = N of the total population -> Int                        -- k = n of the sample size -> HypergeometricDistribution

+cumulative
+  h -- :: HypergeometricDistribution
+  x -- :: y = x of a random variable

 ```